Mandell Park Houston a Neighborhood Urban Harvest Oasis

 Meredith Burke’s dream was to build an attractive and useful organic community garden.
 In 1992 the gardens were named in her honor.
 It is one of many Urban Harvest community gardens throughout our city.

 The nearby Castle Court Neighborhood Association maintained the lot with the help of volunteers.

 Friends of Mandell Park

 The Library Department turned over the property to the Houston Department of Parks and Recreation in the year 2004.
 A non-profit group of citizens called Friends of Mandell Park started after that transfer of land ownership.
 They began raising funds for the development and maintenance of the entire plot.
 Over one million dollars was raised with the help of foundations as well as individuals.

 Much thought went into the creation of Mandell Park.
 There was a design competition from students of architecture at the University of Houston.
 The winning ideas of two students along with the professional firm of Asakura Robinson Company, which executed the plans, helped build the park into what is seen and enjoyed there today.

 Winding paths go through the raised garden beds where flowers, herbs, and vegetables co-mingle.
 Many volunteers including school children, neighbors, Boy Scouts, and others help plant, weed, harvest and do other necessary jobs in maintaining these gardens.
 Much of the produce is donated to local Houston food banks, which is terrific!

 Except for the planting of seasonal vegetables, herbs and the like, most of the vegetation used on this site is low maintenance and easily sustainable.

-In portions of the park they have constructed a bioswale.
-In case you cannot read the posted sign shown above, the lower right hand side states the following:
+In portions of the park, they have constructed a bioswale.
+In case you cannot read the posted sign shown above, the lower right-hand side states the following:

-Group gardening days are every Wednesday and Saturday from 8:30AM to Noon.
-Refreshments are served and people are free to come and go as they please.
-Volunteers are always welcomed!
+Every Wednesday and Saturday from 8:30 AM to Noon are group gardening days.
+Refreshments are on site, and people are free to come and go as they please.
+Volunteers are always welcome!